ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-lidarlite.rst

 Video guide
 ===========

-The following video guide also shows how to set up the LIDAR-Lite (referencing this wiki article):
+The video guide below shows the setup using PWM but is based on out-of-date instructions and skips the setting of the :ref:`RNGFND1_PIN <RNGFND1_PIN>` parameter

 ..  youtube:: FUT-ZsKGtxI
     :width: 100%